-Admission to the School of Marine Science is highly competitive; there were 100 applicants for the entering class of 2011, of which 18 were accepted and 14 matriculated.
+Admission to the School of Marine Science is highly competitive; there were 120 applicants for the entering class of 2012, of which 25 were accepted and 20 matriculated.
 The SMS Admission Committee, department faculty and the Associate Dean of Academic Studies carefully evaluate criteria of performance, which include GRE scores, overall GPA and GPA in area of concentration, the applicant's statement of purpose, letters of recommendation, and prior experience.
-Although it is neither possible nor desirable to provide absolute values of criteria that will ensure admission, see the figure below for GPA and GRE scores of students offered admission in 2006 - 2011.
+Although it is neither possible, nor desirable, to provide absolute values of criteria that will ensure admission, admitted students typically have GPAs of 3.5 or better and GREs that put them in the upper quartile of students taking the tests.